claws-lab/multimodal-robustness-xmai/XMAI/README.md

 python -m spacy download en_core_web_md
 ```
- proce
 Will neeed to modify requirements depending on your CUDA version or if you plan on only using CPU.

 ## Augmentation

-To augment your data:
+To augment your own data:
 ```
 # Using default parameters and models
 python xmai_generate.py \